-PetGuard dog food earns the Advisor’s mid-tier rating of 3 stars.
+PetGuard Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The PetGuard product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance (Vegetarian).
+The PetGuard product line includes a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Dry Dog Food